 So what can you do to minimize the Insider Threats to your data but still allow the business to run?
 Surprisingly, quite a bit.
 The hard part is identifying the vulnerable areas and determining a path to help prevent the Insider Threat from compromising your business.
 We will explore this further in Part 2.

-To learn more about the Insider Threats in your company, contact us today at [email protected] or 817-668-6995.
+To learn more about the Insider Threats examples in your company, contact us today at [email protected] or 817-668-6995.